White Fang: Major themes

 Critics have identified many underlying themes in the novel.
 Tom Feller describes the story as "an allegory of humanity's progression from nature to civilization".
 He also expresses that "the [story's] implication is that the metamorphosis of both the individual and society will require violence at some point."
-Paul Deane states that "[in the novel] society demands a conformity that undermines individualism."
-London himself took influence from Herbert Spencer's words: "survival of the fittest", as well as Friedrich Nietzsche's idea of a "superman" (or "superdog", in this instance) and of "the worship of power".
+Paul Deane states, "[In the novel,] society demands a conformity that undermines individualism."
+London himself took influence from Herbert Spencer's words, "survival of the fittest", as well as Friedrich Nietzsche's idea of a "superman" (or "superdog", in this instance) and of "the worship of power".

-Background

-The novel is partly an autobiographical allegory based on London's conversion from teenage hoodlum to married, middle-class writer.
+The novel is partly an autobiographical allegory based on London's conversion from teenaged hoodlum to married, middle-class writer.
 In writing it, he was influenced by the ideas of Herbert Spencer, Karl Marx, and Friedrich Nietzsche.
 Conditions in the US also influenced the story.

 Publication history

-Since the novel has been published it has been translated into over 89 different languages and released as a three-volume Braille edition.
+Since the novel has been published, it has been translated into over 89 different languages and released as a three-volume Braille edition.